 They dislike confrontation and will roll over and play dead until danger has passed.

 They have been known to eat eggs and baby chicks.

 If the opportunity arises, they will kill adult chickens by disemboweling them.

 We may not think of our pets as predators, but the neighbors’ dog might just enjoy chicken for dinner!

-I have read and heard recently of more and more unleashed dog attacks than any other predator.
+I have recently read and heard of more unleashed dog attacks than any other predator.